loonshoot/airank-core/config/common/consolidateRecord/README.md

 # consolidateRecord Job

 ## Overview
-The `consolidateRecord` job is the first stage in Outrun's data pipeline.
+The `consolidateRecord` job is the first stage in AI Rank's data pipeline.
 It processes raw records from source-specific stream collections and moves them to a consolidated collection, maintaining their original structure.
 This job acts as a staging step before specialized consolidation jobs transform the data into a standardized format.

 ## How It Works
 1. Processes records from the source-specific `source_[sourceId]_stream` collection